-Welcome to your ultimate guide to Fes in Morocco.
+Welcome to your ultimate Fes travel guide in Morocco.

 When you land into Fes, you’ll quickly discover that it’s one of the most rambunctious cities that you can visit in Morocco!

 It’s a labyrinth of medinas, colours, mosques, madrassas, tagine, and beautiful chaos around every corner.
 You will really enjoy getting lost and discovering its hidden secrets.

 I have to admit that at first I was a little overwhelmed.
 With 9,000 streets in the Medina alone, it can be like working out a puzzle.

 Although I’d been to Marrakesh, Fes was more of a deeper experience into exploring Moroccan culture.

 I would see beautiful leather shoes one minute, then a goat’s head on a spike the next.
 It wasn’t as glamorous, but it was richer in so many ways.